NGONG PING 360

 The 30 year franchise for ownership of The Tung Chung Cable Car Project (as it was originally known) was awarded by the Hong Kong Government to MTR Corporation Ltd (MTRC) in 2002 after proposals for a cable car system to link Tung Chung and Ngong Ping had first been put forward some ten years earlier.
 Construction commenced in February 2004 and NP360 opened to the public in September 2006 having cost in the region of HK$1 billion.
 The cableway system was built by Italian Leitner Group, a world-leading cable way company, civil engineering and building works were carried out by Maeda Corporation and Australian company Skyrail-ITM were originally appointed as operators of the system having owned and operated one of Australia’s major tourist attractions, a rainforest cableway at Cairns in North Queensland.

 Construction was undertaken in extremely difficult conditions in hazardous terrain in an area of scenic beauty in a country park and environmental impact of the project was a major consideration.
-One remarkable consequence of minimising such impact was that mules were used for transportation of materials in addition to helicopters being employed for construction of the towers.
+One remarkable consequence of minimising such impact was that six mules brought in from Canada were used for transportation of materials, in addition to helicopters being employed for construction of the towers.

 The cable car system is the largest aerial cable car system of its kind (bi-cable circulating detachable cable car) and incorporates eight support towers, two angle stations (for change of direction), 112 cabins (gondolas) and all the associated ancillary equipment.
 The ropeway which is capable of a maximum operating speed of 7 metres per second is a circular system operating in an anti-clockwise direction enabling cabins to be detached allowing passengers to embark and disembark at a speed of 0.25 metres per second.
 The project also included construction of the two termini, passenger transport interchange, Ngong Ping Village and a 5.6 kms, 1.5 metre wide emergency rescue trail and helicopter landing pads.
 In the unlikely event of an aerial rescue of passengers stranded in cabins having to be carried out there is an elaborate rescue plan in place involving some 199 emergency workers including 179 firefighters.

 NP 360 had a troubled early history.
 During its first nine months of operation there were numerous incidents and unscheduled service interruptions culminating in an out of operating hours incident in June 2007 when an empty cabin fell 50 metres into a valley during a manual brake test resulting in the system being closed down for some six months.
 The cause of the incident was human error and not electrical or mechanical defect but a report into the incident by a government appointed Expert Panel in July 2007 was highly critical of management and maintenance of the project and laid down strict criteria for its reopening which included replacement of parts, improved management and maintenance procedures, better staff training and re-testing and re-commissioning of the system.
 In September 2007 MTR Corp formed a new subsidiary company Ngong Ping 360 Ltd to replace Skyrail-ITM as operators who were effectively sacked.
 The new company is headed by a strong and highly experienced management team led by an ex-MTRC manager with over 24 years electrical and mechanical engineering experience and supported by several overseas cableway operators and engineers from Europe.
 The system was reopened to the public on 31st December 2007.
 The new operators have done much to restore public confidence and despite its earlier problems Ngong Ping 360 has quickly restored its position as one of Hong Kong’s major attractions.
 Maintenance procedures have been strengthened although this necessarily means the number of days the system is closed for scheduled maintenance has increased.
 Communication with the public has been improved so that in the event of service suspensions notices are put up at entry gates to all MTR Tung Chung Line stations as well as public announcements being made along the line and media are notified as well as notices being placed on the NP360 website.
 Several special promotions and joint promotions with other Hong Kong attractions have been arranged to allow NP360 visitor to enjoy various discounts.
-Passenger numbers have grown steadily and by August 2009 daily average patronage had reached 4,000 on weekdays, up to 8,000 at weekends and on special occasions such as Lunar New Year the system has carried as many as 13,000 passengers daily.
+Passenger numbers have grown steadily and during 2014 the cable carried over 1.83 million passengers.
+A general decline in visitor numbers to Hong Kong in 2015 saw a fall in annual patronage to 1.62 million with an average daily patronage of about 5,100 although at weekends and public holidays this can rise to 8,000 at weekends and on special occasions such as Lunar New Year the system has carried as many as 13,000 passengers daily.
+About 29% of visitors in 2015 were from mainland China and Macau, 21% were Hong Kong residents and 50% from Western and other Asian countries.
 The system is now operating at its maximum capacity of 108 cabins and in the event of passenger numbers continuing to grow the speed of travel may need to be increased thus shortening the journey time.

 There were occasional minor unscheduled service interruptions since the reopening in December 2007 and the system had operated relatively trouble-free but four stoppages resulting from technical faults over a six week period during December 2011 and January 2012 have led to the system being closed from 26th January 2012, for a period expected to be about two months.
 In the last incident on 25th January 2012, which resulted from a worn bearing on the haul rope pulley wheel at the Airport Island Angle Station, 800 passengers were stranded for up to 90 minutes in freezing conditions.
 The bearing had been used for only 25,000 hours of its expected 90,000 hours lifespan.
 Following a thorough examination of the system it was decided to replace all seven bullwheel bearings and advance the annual servicing and examination of the system, usually carried out in June.
-Replacement of the bearings involves erecting frames to lift the bullwheels, each of which weighs between four and eight tonnes and the remote location of the system means helicopters need to be employed to deliver the frames, which may take weeks and could be delayed by bad weather.
-It is not expected that the system will reopen before early April 2012.
+Replacement of the bearings involved erecting frames to lift the bullwheels, each of which weighs between four and eight tonnes and the remote location of the system meant that helicopters needed to be employed to deliver the frames.
+Service resumed on 5th April 2012.
+During 2015 the system achieved 99.88% reliability.

 A new unified pricing structure for cable car journeys took effect from 1st December 2009 which ends the previous classification of operating days as normal days and special days and means ticket prices are now the same on all operating days.